 While the MHDO currently provides a unique identifier for each member, to the extent it is able, it does not currently maintain a table that provides the “current and historical” demographic data in one data structure.
 This information is available on the claims tables, but has not been specifically aggregated.
 The MHDO also does not currently create member IDs for the hospital data.
 This makes it difficult to begin the process of linking these data to claims.
 In order to achieve a true patient index, a single data structure should be created to store member information from both the claims and hospital data.

 In order to improve the utility of the member ID, a method of “disambiguation” should also be created that would make use of name information to attempt to resolve situations where other fields provide conflicting information.
 This information would be used to generate a list of “candidate matches” that could be used to manually indicate two entities are one individual (join) or one entity is actually two individuals (split).
-A method of making and capturing in metadata manual entity join and split decisions should be added; the current manual process is not captured in metadata.
+A record of these split and join decisions should be captured in the form of metadata associated with the records.
+Currently, while manual splits and joins are documented, this documentation is not made in such a way that it is easily associated with the underlying data rows.

 Possible Enhancements outside the Scope of Original Proposal